-In addition to supporting the recycling and waste management services in your community, those paper bulletins create a lot of tedious work for your staff (or a very patient volunteer who deserves some appreciation).
+In addition to supporting the recycling and waste management services in your community, those paper bulletins create a lot of tedious work for church staff (or a very patient volunteer who deserves some appreciation).
 Someone has to collect all those bulletins and manually enter the information into spreadsheets—because what good is all that information if it isn’t organized?

 While you may not be ready to ditch your printer, technology is becoming increasingly valuable to churches.
 As of a year ago, about two thirds of your congregation has smartphones.
 The epitome of convenience is filling your pews every weekend.
 Your church can use that to your advantage.

 Digital bulletins turn smartphones into assets, not distractions.

 These online bulletins put your sermon slides right in the hands of your audience.
 You can even send people directly to the passages you want them to read.

 And if you use Proclaim, you can create surveys and collect responses during your service.

 Suppose your sermon wrestles with a significant moral dilemma—one that people are understandably divided over.
 How your congregation reacts to that dilemma could reveal what your church really believes—before and after you teach through the passage.
 A few months ago, Faithlife’s own Mark Ward used our survey system and a simple yes or no question to reveal what people believe about the Old Testament.
 After sharing insights into a difficult passage (Judges 11:30–34) Mark asked the same question again to see if people changed their minds.